chopfitzroy/hiccup/README.md

 Modifiers will never by typecast because they will always be applied with another class whether it is a component or a child.

+**Note**: modifiers can be applied to Components, Sub-components, and Children.

 **States**:

 ```scss